Chloë Bell

 Since returning to chambers she has been appointed by the Attorney General to the C Panel of Civil Counsel.

-Chloë has particular interest in cases with a European or international element due to her experience at the Court of Justice at the European Union.
+Chloë has significant expertise in cases with a European or international element due to her experience at the Court of Justice at the European Union.
 She has had her academic work on the legal recognition of same-sex marriage in the EU cited by the Court of Justice of the European Union:

 • C Bell and N Bačić Selanec ‘Who is a “spouse” under the Citizens’ Rights Directive?
 The prospect of mutual recognition of same-sex marriages in the EU’ (2016) European Law Review 655-686, cited with approval by AG Wathelet in C-673/16 Coman EU:C:2018:2, paragraph 80.